+By Mark Ainsdale.
+Last Updated 17th September 2021.
+Welcome to our Durham personal injury solicitors guide.
 If you’re here looking for County Durham personal injury solicitors because you’ve been involved in an accident, then look no further.
-Legal Expert are specialist personal injury solicitors that can deal with any type of accident claim so long as it was caused by somebody else’s negligence.
+Legal Experts are specialist personal injury solicitors who can deal with any accident claim as long as somebody else’s negligence caused it.

-When considering making a compensation claim it’s important that you get a high quality injury lawyer to help with your claim.
-This guide will show you how to choose the right solicitor, what types of claims can be made and how to make use of our no win no fee service.
+When considering making a compensation claim, you must get a high-quality injury lawyer to help with your claim.
+This guide will show you how to choose the right solicitor, what types of claims can be made, how to claim, and how to make use of our No Win No Fee service.

 How our solicitors can help you claim compensation

-You may feel quite nervous about making a personal injury claim especially if it’s against your current employer, but you shouldn’t worry as, due to the expanse of supporting legislation, claimants are protected and there are systems in place which are there to support you making a claim.
+You may feel quite nervous about making a personal injury claim, especially if it’s against your current employer.
+Still, you shouldn’t worry as claimants are protected due to the expanse of supporting legislation, and there are systems in place to support you in making a claim.

-Legal Expert can help to make your claim and team of solicitors are experts in personal injury legislation who can help to identify if somebody else was to blame for your injuries.
+Legal Expert can help make your claim, and our team of solicitors are experts in personal injury legislation who can help identify if somebody else was to blame for your injuries.

 Do I have a compensation claim?

-There are a number of things that have to be proven to win a claim for an accident in County Durham which are:
+Several things have to be proven to win a claim for an accident in County Durham, which are: